morganmueller/Internet-Geographies/projects/project_02.md

     * Either using the boilerplate created for you or choosing your own style create a web page that has all of your visualizations and the story of what you're telling.
 * Step 8: Reflect on the experience and what you found most beneficial about the project.

+### Link to the boilerplage html templae and CSS file are located here:

 ## Project Write Up and Submission